lawos98/Jungle-Girls/README.md

 <a name="tech-stack"></a>
 ## Tech stack

-- For the frontend, the app uses PLACEHOLDER
+- For the frontend, the app uses React.js
-- For the backend. the app uses PLACEHOLDER
+- For the backend. the app uses Spring Boot
-- For persistent storage, the app uses PLACEHOLDER
+- For persistent storage, the app uses PostgreSQL

 ![divider](assets/divider.png)
 <a name="key-features"></a>